 A systematic approach to the planning, development, marketing and staging of major community events and festivals as tourist attractions, catalysts for development, and image builders for attractions, communities and destinations areas.
 Particular attention will be given to the needs of performers, participants and local residents as they relate to the fields of event tourism and festival and event management.
-Prerequisite(s): Enrolment in BCD/BKIN.
+Prerequisite(s): Third-year standing in BCD or permission of the Department.